All About Growing Summer Squash

 - Fertile soil and sufficient moisture are the other two main requirements of these plants.
 It is not necessary that you should apply manure to the plants, but it is a good practice to add a handful of compost to the grow bag while transplanting the seedlings

-- Like other plants the seedlings can be started indoors.
+- Like other plants, the seedlings can be started indoors.
 We normally suggest using seed trays or paper cups for germination as it will make the process of transplanting quite easy.
 When seeds are germinated in a seed cup the root forms like a ball.
-This will make the process of transplantion easy as it does not stress the root ball much.
+This will make the process of transplantation easy as it does not stress the root ball much.

 - A good distance should be maintained between two plants.
 As mentioned before, since the plants are plush they need enough space to grow freely.